mcastling/mcastling.github.io/NUItutorials/creating-custom-view-controls.md

 <a name="defaultwindowconnection"></a>
 ### Stage Connection

-Methods are provided in the `CustomView' class that can be overridden if notification is required when our control is connected to, or disconnected from the stage (default window).
+Methods are provided in the `CustomView' class that can be overridden if notification is required when our view is connected to, or disconnected from the stage (default window).

 ~~~{.cs}